WHAT IT'S ALL ABOUT...

 IFRS 16 introduces significant changes in the treatment of leases for financial reporting purposes.
 Given the estimated 75,000 leases in place right across the public sector, finance officers across a wide range of public entities need to become familiar with this new reporting standard.

-We’ve created this exclusive FAQ to help guide you around how you can prepare for IFRS 16 as a public sector organisation.
+We’ve created this exclusive FAQ to help guide you around how you can prepare as a public sector organisation.
 We’ll explain what has changed, when the new standard applies, and how this will impact public sector reporting procedures.

 The current accounting model draws a distinction between finance (capital) leases which are captured by the lessees on their balance sheet, as opposed to operating leases, which are not captured.